 The fire-pit barbecue is perfect for cooking up a yummy supper or toasting marshmallows under the stars.

-The lovely open plan living space.
+The lovely open plan interior.

 Looking from the bedroom areas to the front of the tent.

-There are comfy sofas to relax on of an evening.
+There are comfy sofas to relax on.

-There are lovely countryside views from the deck.
+What lovely countryside views from the deck.

 The delightful double bedroom.

 The pretty bedrooms are located at the back of the tent.

 The second bedroom has cosy twin beds.